 Quote: "These creatures of darkness will rise up from the castle foundations and try to recapture yoruda. -e-koʊ game PAL Manual (English), Under "The Spirits"

-Also referred to as Spirits (English manuals) or SmokeMen (credits), The Shadows act as servants of the castle, recieving direct orders from The Queen.
+Also referred to as Spirits (English manuals) or SmokeMen (credits), the Shadows act as servants of the castle, recieving direct orders from The Queen.
 They are the most frequent obstacle to e-koʊ and yorudas escape.

 The Shadows are beings of concentrated black smoke that take shape to attack e-koʊ and carry away yoruda They have numerous forms, but nearly all of them take on animalistic traits and bear horns atop their heads.
 Their bright white and blue-rimmed glowing eyes stare unblinkingly ahead.
 All abrupt motion causes the glow of their eyes to linger and streak across the air.